TheTimelessRecall/C-Odyssey/README.md

     ```

 2.  **Compile the Code:**
-    You can compile all programs at once or just a specific one.
+    Just to let you know that you can compile all programs at once
     * **Compile all programs:**
         ```bash
         make all